The Professional Portfolio

 It is suggested that a 3", 3 ring binder be used for the Professional Portfolio.

 The information listed below (I-VII) is required by the Faculty Handbook (see Part III, Section H, pp. 7-8).
 The additional information (VIII-XI) is suggested for the portfolio.

 Decisions by the Board of Supervisors to grant tenure and promote faculty in rank are separate actions.
-As a result, an application for tenure and/or promotion should be accompanied by the appropriate form(s), i.e., Summary - Evaluation for Tenure and/or Summary - Evaluation for Promotion.
+As a result, an application for tenure and/or promotion should be accompanied by the appropriate form(s), i.e., Summary: Evaluation for Tenure form and/or Summary: Evaluation for Promotion form.
 Assistant professors applying for tenure must also apply for promotion to associate professor.
-Accordingly, one application may be submitted; however, both Summary of Evaluation forms must accompany the application.
+Accordingly, one application may be submitted.
+However, both Summary of Evaluation forms must accompany the application.

-Should not exceed five pages.
+The narrative summary should not exceed five pages.
 Make sure you clearly state and justify the level of achievement you are claiming--- excellence, distinction, or adequacy relative to approved departmental guidelines---in the categories of Teaching/Job Effectiveness, Professional Activity, and Service.
-Your narrative should highlight the importance/significance of all work.
+Your narrative summary should highlight the importance/significance of all work.

 Grade distributions should be on file with your Department Head.
-If not, you may request these from the Dean of your college or the Office of Institutional Research and Assessment at: http://www.southeastern.edu/admin/ir/faculty_staff/forms/sot_and_grade_request.html
+If not, you may request these from the Dean of your college or the Office of Institutional Research and Assessment.

 Choose examples that support your accomplishments in each of these areas.
 You do not have to show all of your work, just one to three examples.
 An introduction to this section should provide a rationale for choosing these documents explaining their value, significance, or ability to represent "typical" examples of other efforts that could have been selected.
 Describe the impact your work has had on your students, colleagues, profession, etc.